munin-monitoring/munin/doc/plugin/supersampling.rst

 Some plugins are on the opposite side of the spectrum, as they only need a lower precision.

 It makes sense when :

-* data should be kept for a ''very'' long time
+* data should be kept for a *very* long time
-* data is __very__ expensive to generate and it doesn't vary fast.
+* data is *very* expensive to generate and it varies only slowly.